|

 Lawyer outlines a broader conspiracy in

-informants gathering information on Timothy McVeigh or his associates
+alleges informants gathering information on Timothy McVeigh or his

-warned the FBI about the plot to bomb the Oklahoma City federal building
+associates warned the FBI about the plot to bomb the Oklahoma City federal building but the

-they were the only ones responsible for the crime.
-The allegations
+investigators' conclusion that they were the only ones responsible for the

 12 Years Later, John Doe No. 2 Remains